stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 ---

-### Download the boa constrictor (mtDNA) genome.
+### Download the boa constrictor genome.

 The dataset we downloaded is from boa constrictor liver RNA.
 We are going to map the reads in the dataset to the boa constrictor mtDNA genome sequence to demonstrate read mapping.
-We'll use the [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) mapper to do this in tomorrow's exercises.
+We'll do this in tomorrow's exercise.

 First, we need to *find* the boa constrictor genome.
 As usual, there are few ways we could go about this: